-2.4.1 Objectives.

-- 2.4.1.1 To mutually ensure the application by EASA and the AAs of Annex 2 in a consistent and harmonized manner.
-Additionally, to ensure any AMO issued a repair station certificate by the FAA in accordance with the provisions of Annex 2 meets a standard equivalent to that required of a 14 CFR part 145 repair station. - 2.4.1.2 To assist EASA, AAs, and the European industry in understanding the FAA Special Conditions and the procedures associated with implementation of the Agreement. - 2.4.2 SIS Team Composition. - 2.4.2.1 The FAA Coordinator (AFS-54) assembles the composition of the team. - 2.4.2.2 Each team member must meet the requirements in Order 8900.1, Volume 12, Chapter 7. - 2.4.2.3 An EASA representative and an AA Headquarters Representative, if applicable, should accompany the SIS Team during the visit to ensure joint cooperation and good communication in the interpretation and application of maintenance standards or regulations. - 2.4.2.4 The AA surveyor assigned to the AMO(s) visited should join the team for the visit.
+- 2.4.1 Objectives. - 2.4.1.1 To mutually ensure the application by EASA and the AAs of Annex 2 in a consistent and harmonized manner.
+Additionally, to ensure any AMO issued a repair station certificate by the FAA in accordance with the provisions of Annex 2 meets a standard equivalent to that required of a 14 CFR part 145 repair station. - 2.4.1.2 To assist EASA, AAs, and the AMOs in understanding the FAA Special Conditions and the procedures associated with implementation of the Agreement. - 2.4.2 SIS Team Composition. - 2.4.2.1 The FAA Coordinator (AFS-54) assembles the composition of the team. - 2.4.2.2 Each team member must meet the requirements in Order 8900.1, Volume 12, Chapter 7, International Field Office Maintenance Inspections, Audits, and Other Activity. - 2.4.2.3 An EASA representative and an AA headquarters representative, if applicable, should accompany the SIS Team during the visit to ensure joint cooperation and good communication in the interpretation and application of maintenance standards or regulations. - 2.4.2.4 The AA surveyor assigned to the AMO(s) visited should join the team for the visit. - 2.4.3 Selection Criteria. - 2.4.3.1 The following are the main criteria used to select a Member State's AA to visit and should be used by the FAA: - a.
+AAs having a large concentration of FAA-certificated repair stations may provide an inspection team with a diversified sampling of various ratings and limitations held by those repair stations that could also be useful in determining the oversight ability of the AA (e.g., Limited Specialized Services, Class Ratings, etc.). - b.
+EU countries, where the FAA has received a number of reports of noncompliance within that country, may indicate a concern with that AA.